 Your Payroll options in Turkey

-The calculation of Payroll Company invoice is:
+The equation of Payroll Company invoices is:

 TCE (Total cost for employer) + Payroll/Management fees.